huningxin/tf-community/rfcs/20210910-webnn-delegate-for-tflite.md

 Make sure you’ve thought through and addressed the following sections.
 If a section is not relevant to your specific proposal, please explain why, e.g. your RFC addresses a convention or process, not an API.

+We propose:

+1.

 ### Alternatives Considered
-* Make sure to discuss the relative merits of alternatives to your proposal.

-One alternative solution would be implementing a WebGL/WebGPU delegate.
+To access GPU, one alternative solution would be implementing a WebGL/WebGPU delegate.
 TensorFlow.js already uses WebGL and are working on a WebGPU backend.
 We believe this alternative is insufficient for two reasons.
 First, although graphics abstraction layers provide the flexibility of general programmability of the GPU graphics pipelines, they are unable to tap into hardware-specific optimizations and special instructions that are available to the operating system internals.
 The hardware ecosystem has been investing significantly in innovating in the ML space, and much of that is about improving the performance of intensive compute workloads in machine learning scenarios.
 Some key technologies that are important to model performance may not be uniformly accessible to applications through generic graphics pipeline states.
-Secondly, there are accelerators, such as DPS and Edge TPU, that are not exposed through WebGL and WebGPU API.
+Secondly, there are other accelerators, such as DPS and Edge TPU, that are not exposed through WebGL and WebGPU API.
 A WebGL/WebGPU delegate would not be able to enable the hardware accelerations on those accelerators.

 Actually, the WebNN delegate is also able to run on top of [WebNN-polyfill](https://github.com/webmachinelearning/webnn-polyfill), a JavaScript implementation of WebNN API based on TensorFlow.js kernels.
 Through this path, TensorFlow Lite WebAssembly runtime could leverage the WebGL/WebGPU implementation of TensorFlow.js ops instead of implementing a WebGL/WebGPU delegate.

 ### Performance Implications
-* Do you expect any (speed / memory)?
-How will you confirm?
-* There should be microbenchmarks.
-Are there?
-* There should be end-to-end tests and benchmarks.
-If there are not (since this is still a design), how will you track that these will be created?

 There will be no performance implications for users of TensorFlow Lite WebAssembly runtime if they won't enable WebNN delegate, because the model will still be executed by XNNPACK delegate and built-in operation kernels.
 If users enable WebNN delegate, TensorFlow Lite runtime would partition the graph based on the operations supported by WebNN delegate.
 Each partition that is handled by WebNN delegate will be replaced by a WebNN delegate node in the original graph that evaluates the partition on its invoke call.
 Depending on the model, the final graph can end up with one or more nodes, the latter meaning that some ops are not supported by WebNN delegate.
 If the whole model could be handled by WebNN delegate, the performance characteristics would depend on the native operating system API and the type of hardware device that are used by the WebNN implementation of the Web browsers or JavaScript runtime.
 If there are multiple nodes in the final graph, there is an overhead for passing the results from the delegated subgraph to the main graph that results due to memory copies (for example, GPU to CPU) and layout conversions (e.g. plain layout to blocked layout).
 Such overhead might offset performance gains especially when there are a large amount of memory copies.
 WebNN API allows to specify the [device preference](https://www.w3.org/TR/webnn/#enumdef-mldevicepreference) when creating the `MLContext` for neural network graph compilation and compute.
 Users could keep using the same device (e.g. CPU) of WebNN delegate with other executors (e.g. XNNPACK delegate) that avoids unnecessary memory copies across devices.

 The implementation of WebNN delegate will follow the [TensorFlow Lite delegate development guide](https://www.tensorflow.org/lite/performance/implementing_delegate).
 So the TensorFlow Lite [Model Benchmark Tool](https://github.com/tensorflow/tensorflow/tree/f9ef3a8a0b64ad6393785f3259e9a24af09c84ad/tensorflow/lite/tools/benchmark), [Inference Diff tool](https://github.com/tensorflow/tensorflow/tree/f9ef3a8a0b64ad6393785f3259e9a24af09c84ad/tensorflow/lite/tools/evaluation/tasks/inference_diff) and [task specific evaluation tools](https://www.tensorflow.org/lite/performance/delegates#task-based_evaluation) could be used to test and benchmark.
 The [TensorFlow.js Model Benchmark](https://github.com/tensorflow/tfjs/tree/master/e2e/benchmarks/local-benchmark) could be used to benchmark WebNN delegate once it supports TensorFlow Lite WebAssembly runtime.

 ### Dependencies
-* Dependencies: does this proposal add any new dependencies to TensorFlow?
-* Dependent projects: are there other areas of TensorFlow or things that use TensorFlow (TFX/pipelines, TensorBoard, etc.) that this affects?
-How have you identified these dependencies and are you sure they are complete?
-If there are dependencies, how are you managing those changes?

 The TensorFlow Lite WebNN delegate takes a dependency on the WebNN API and implementations.
 The WebNN API is being standardized by W3C Web Machine Learning Working Group.
 The WebNN API implementations include:
 * [WebNN-polyfill](https://github.com/webmachinelearning/webnn-polyfill): a JavaScript implementation based on TensorFlow.js kernels.
 It could run where TensorFlow.js could run and depends on JavaScript, WebAssembly, WebGL and WebGPU that TensorFlow.js uses.
 This project is maintained by W3C Web Machine Learning Community Group.